hotwired/turbo-site/docs/handbook/02_drive.md

 ---
-permalink: /handbook/navigating
+permalink: /handbook/drive
 ---

-# Navigating with Turbo Drive
+# Navigate with Turbo Drive
 {:.no_toc}

 Turbo Drive models navigation as a *visit* to a *location* (URL) with an *action*.